-10. DEBT SERVICE RESERVE FUND
+9. DEBT SERVICE RESERVE FUND

-The Agency's outstanding bonds have their respective debt-service reserve funds that were setup to cover any potential principal or interest debt-service shortfalls for those bonds.
-The debtservice reserve funds for the Agency's outstanding bonds are with their respective trustee banks for those bonds and are governed by the terms and conditions of the applicable bond trust agreements.
+The Agency's outstanding bonds have their respective debt-service reserve fund accounts ("DSRF") that were set-up to cover any potential principal or interest debt-service shortfalls for those bonds.
+The DSRF for the Agency's outstanding bonds are with the trustee banks for those bonds and are governed by the terms and conditions of the applicable bond trust agreements

-The 2002 Reserve Fund requires an amount equal to the sum of (i) the higher of (a) 50% of the maximum principal and interest payments requirements for any fiscal year on all 2002 indenture bonds then outstanding and (b) the largest amount of the maximum principal and interest payments requirement for any fiscal year on the 2002 municipal bonds of any 2002 municipal issuer, and (ii) 50% of the annual earnings for such fiscal year on the larger of the amounts in clauses (a) and (b) above based on the assumption that said amount is invested in investment instrument in accordance with the United States Internal Revenue Code of 1986, as amended.
-Pursuant to the 2002 indenture bonds, the required reserve is approximately \$14 million.
-At June 30, 2019, the Agency maintains approximately \$14 million in the 2002 Reserve Fund.
+The Series 2002A's DSRF requires an amount equal to the sum of (i) the higher of (a) 50% of the maximum principal and interest payments requirements for any fiscal year on all 2002 indenture bonds then outstanding and (b) the largest amount of the maximum principal and interest payments requirements for any fiscal year on the 2002 municipal bonds of any 2002 municipal issuer, and (ii) 50% of the annual earnings for such fiscal year on the larger of the amounts in clauses (a) and (b) above based on the assumption that said amount is invested in investment instrument in accordance with the United States Internal Revenue Code of 1986, as amended.
+Pursuant to the Series 2002A indenture bonds, the required DSRF is approximately \$14 million.
+At June 30, 2020, the Agency maintains approximately \$14.6 million in the DSRF of the Series 2002A bonds.

-The 2005 Reserve Fund requires an amount equal to the sum of (i) the higher of (a) 50% of the maximum principal and interest payments requirements for any fiscal year on all 2005 indenture bonds then outstanding and (b) the largest amount of the maximum principal and interest payments requirement for any fiscal year on the 2005 municipal bonds of any 2005 municipal issuer, and (ii) 50% of the annual earnings for such fiscal year on the larger of the amounts in clauses (a) and (b) above based on the assumption that said amount is invested in investment instrument in accordance with the United States Internal Revenue Code of 1986, as amended.
-Pursuant to the 2005 indenture bonds, the required reserve is approximately \$17 million.
-At June 30, 2019, the Agency maintains approximately \$18 million in the 2005 Reserve Fund.
+The Series 2005 A, B and C DSRF requires an amount equal to the sum of (i) the higher of (a) 50% of the maximum principal and interest payments requirements for any fiscal year on all of the Series 2005 A, B and C indenture bonds then outstanding and (b) the largest amount of the maximum principal and interest payments requirement for any fiscal year on the 2005 municipal bonds of any 2005 municipal issuer, and (ii) 50% of the annual earnings for such fiscal year on the larger for the amounts in clauses (a) and (b) above based on the assumption that said amount is invested in investment instrument in accordance with the United States Internal Revenue Code of 1986, as amended.
+Pursuant to the Series 2005 A, B and C indenture bonds, the required combined DSRF is approximately \$17 million.
+At June 30, 2020, the Agency maintains approximately \$13.8 million, \$15.9 million, and \$6.3 million in the DSRF of the Series 2005 A, B and C bonds, respectively.

-11. MUNICIPAL REVENUE COLLECTION CENTER
+10. MUNICIPAL REVENUE COLLECTION CENTER

 On November 2, 2015, the Municipal Revenue Collection Center (CRIM) and GDB executed a deed of trust that established the mechanics of where the funds that are collected by the CRIM are deposited and used for debt service payments of the general obligations bonds of the municipalities that are borrowers of the Agency.
-On November 28, 2018, the CRIM as settlor, FAFAA as Trustee and Banco Popular as custody bank, entered into second amended and restated trust account custody agreement in which FAFAA replaced GDB as trustee of the Trust.
+On November 28, 2018, the CRIM as settlor, FAFAA as Trustee and Banco Popular as custody bank, entered into a second amended and restated trust account custody agreement in which FAFAA replaced GDB as trustee of the Trust.

 All monies going in the Trust are subject to Law 80 and Law 64 ("Municipal Finance Act").
-The trust is composed of three funds:
+The Trust is composed of three funds: